intelligent-username/Polynomial-Regression/README.md

 - $x$ is the input feature.
 - $h(x)$ is the predicted output.

-Now, notice that this $d$-degree graph is only working in two dimensions (i.e. mapping one feature and one target variable).
+Now, notice that this $d$-degree graph is only working in two dimensions (i.e. mapping one feature to a target).
 Expanding the scope to multiple features is straightforward, so I'll work with the single feature case for  building the intuition and then proceed to generalize.

 ### The Optimization

-This section derives the normal equations for polynomial regression from first principles for the single-feature (2‑D point) case, then generalizes to multiple features.

-#### Setup (Single Feature)

 Given data points $x_i, y_i$ for $i=1,\dots,n$ and a polynomial degree $d$, define the prediction, $\hat{y}_i$: